Claude Code Plugins

 git diff HEAD~5..HEAD

-git log -p lib/my_app/repo.ex
+git log -p path/to/failing/file

-4. Gather Evidence in Multi-Component Systems
+4. Gather evidence in multi-component systems

-• Log what data enters component
+• Log what enters component

-• Log what data exits component
+• Log what exits component

-• Verify environment/config propagation
+• Verify config propagation

 • Check state at each layer